146 Metlars Lane, Piscataway, NJ 08854 | T: (732) 562-1990 | F: (732) 562-1399 | firstname.lastname@example.org

 The shield is divided by a cross, the principal symbol of Christian faith, into four quadrants representing the four counties of the Diocese.
 The cross is in the form known as moline, as in the arms of the Diocese of Trenton from which the Diocese of Metuchen was divided.

 The letter ‘M’ in the lower right quadrant is taken from the arms of Saint John Paul II who established the Diocese and stands for the name of Mary.
-It is surmounted by a crown, taken from the arms of Archbishop Theodore McCarrick, first bishop of the Diocese, thus suggesting the Queenship of Mary.
+It is surmounted by a crown, thus suggesting the Queenship of Mary, under whose Marian title the diocese is entrusted as the principal patroness.

 146 Metlars Lane